 Who can apply?
 A higher education institution (HEI) established in any country of the world.
 HEIs established in Programme Countries must hold a valid Erasmus Charter for Higher Education (ECHE).
 An ECHE is not required for participating HEIs in Partner Countries.
 Individuals cannot apply directly for a grant.
-Duration of project Three years.
-Holders of three-year term contracts for Jean Monnet Centres, Chairs and Modules (awarded since 2011) must wait until one academic year has elapsed following the end of the previous contractual period before submitting a new application for the same type of project.
+Three years.
+Holders of three-year term contracts for Jean Monnet Centres, Chairs and Modules (awarded since 2011) must wait until one academic year has elapsed following Duration of project the end of the previous contractual period before submitting a new application for the same type of project.
 This obligatory pause does not apply if the new proposal is for a different project type e.g. a former Chair holder applying for a Module.
 Furthermore, the holder of an on-going Module may apply for a new Module if the content is different.
 Duration of activity Three years.
 Where to apply?
 To the Education, Audiovisual and Culture Executive Agency, located in Brussels.
 When to apply?
 Applicants have to submit their grant application by 26 February at 12:00 (midday Brussels time) for projects starting on 1 September of the same year.
 How to apply?
 Please see Part C of this Guide for details on how to apply.
-Other criteriaThe HEI applying to set up a Centre of Excellence must designate a Jea holder to assume the academic responsibility of the Centre.
-Therefore, have already been granted a Jean Monnet Chair under a previous call fo apply for a Jean Monnet Centre of Excellence.Only one Jean Monnet Centre of Excellence can be supported in an education institution.
+Other criteria The HEI applying to set up a Centre of Excellence must designate a Jean Monnet Chair holder to assume the academic responsibility of the Centre.
+Therefore, only HEIs that have already been granted a Jean Monnet Chair under a previous call for proposals can apply for a Jean Monnet Centre of Excellence.
+Only one Jean Monnet Centre of Excellence can be supported in any given higher education institution.